 In March of 2013 The Giving Keys began partnering with Chrysalis to help find more employees.
 Chrysalis is a non-profit organization dedicated to creating a pathway to self-sufficiency for homeless and low-income individuals by providing the resources and support needed to find and retain employment.

-As the staff of The Giving Keys grew, they expanded in June of 2013 moving to Los Angeles' neighborhood Lincoln Heights to expand and develop the team.
+As the staff of The Giving Keys grew, they moved in June of 2013 to the Los Angeles' neighborhood of Lincoln Heights, where they have plenty of space to expand and develop the team.

-Now that you know that each of these keys were hand stamped with love, we hope their inspiring stories inspire YOU to not only support our cause with your purchase, but also keep your eyes peeled for the person who's the next stop on that key's journey.XX
+Now that you know each of these keys were hand stamped with love, we hope their inspiring stories inspire you not only to support our cause with your purchase, but also to keep your eyes peeled for the next person who plays a part in that key's journey.XX